lucaspwk/terraform-example/README.md

 [RestAPI using Python and Flask](https://github.com/gmcalixto/restapi)

-Basically, Terraform provisions a small Docker Swarm Cluster in AWS with three EC2 instances, defined as one manager and two workers.
+Basically, Terraform provisions a Docker Swarm Cluster in AWS with three EC2 instances, defined as one manager and two workers.
 All Swarm workers will connect to the manager by a token, generated during the swarm initialisation.
 After that, a docker image is created with a docker-compose file and Dockerfile and then a scalable and high-available RestAPI application is deployed with by default (and configurable) 3 containers.

 ## Requirements

 ### AWS account